omereryilmaz/nodejs-restful-api/README.md

 # RESTful API using Node.js and MongoDB
 This API project has been made for to learn how Node.js and MongoDB work together.
-And also has been used MVC design pattern.
+And also has been used MVC architecture pattern.

 ## Installation